-The mission of the Business Enterprise academic unit is to assist students in achieving self-fulfillment through the development of business career skills necessary for their future.
+The mission of the Business Enterprise Department is to assist students in achieving self-fulfillment through the development of business career skills necessary for their future.
 We teach skills and encourage attitudes which develop competencies in students for employment in positions requiring executive and/or teaching abilities, we prepare students for graduate studies, and we help instill Christian ideals and values into personal and business relationships.
-Within the framework of the overall Ozarks mission, we strive to develop leaders who seek the richness of life accorded by study of the liberal arts and the quality of life provided by professional preparation in the fields of accounting, business education, economics, finance, management, and marketing.
+We strive to develop leaders who seek the richness of life accorded by study of the liberal arts and the quality of life provided by professional preparation in the fields of accounting, business administration, business education, economics, international business, management, and marketing.

-BROAD-BASED STUDENT LEARNING GOALS
+BROAD-BASED STUDENT LEARNING GOALS: